swiftly-solution/documentation/src/docs/scripting/events/gameevents/onhltvtitle.md

 ---

 # OnHltvTitle
-This event is triggered when hltv_title is triggered
+This event is triggered when hltv_title is triggered.
 ::: tabs
 @tab Lua
 ```lua